rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

 At first I only solved kata in Python to learn how to code, next I studied C and translated kata into that language, then I studied some additional languages, and then eventually I created several original kata.
-As I advanced in rank, I also evolved from user to contributor to moderator; providing maintainance to kata, ranking beta submissions, and guiding new members.
+As I earned more honor, I also evolved from user to contributor to moderator; providing maintainance to kata, ranking beta submissions, and guiding new members.

 ### 1. Solved Kata